FishTacoGames/GreenThumb/README.md

 # GreenThumb *Deprecated*
 Manage Unity Terrain trees at runtime.

-A educational/learning project, not for production.
+A learning project, not for production.